osism/ansible-collection-validations/roles/container_status/README.rst

-Ansbile role for checking the status of the containers listed by the container_cli from each host in the ansible inventory.
+This role checks if there are containers on a system that are in a bad state.